un7c0rn/stopthevirus/react_front_end/README.md

 # Create challenge page

-This is the page for route **http://localhost:8888/create-challenge/09876543210987/b1b1b1b1b1b1b1** displays information about creating a challenge.
+This is the page for route **http://localhost:8888/create-challenge/[your phone number]/0H3RzPqfq4dnf47BSgve** displays information about creating a challenge.

 ---